Vyral/base-template/_posts/2018-08-23-how-to-pick-the-right-paint-for-your-project.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Eric+Mortimer/Videos/Eric+Mortimer+%2526+Associates+-+How+to+Pick+the+Right+Paint+for+Your+Project.mp4
 pullquote: >-
-  For kitchens and bathrooms that are prone to moisture, Alex says they can can recommend paint that is more resistant to mildew and moisture.
+  For kitchens and bathrooms that are prone to moisture, Alex says they can recommend paint that is more resistant to mildew and moisture.
 enclosure_type: video/mp4
 enclosure_time: